-FAIRTM stands for Factor Analysis of Information Risk.
-Simply stated, it is a quantitative risk analysis model that describes what risk is, how it works and how to quantify it.
+FAIR stands for Factor Analysis of Information Risk.
+Simply stated, it is a model that describes what risk is, how it works and how to quantify it.

-FAIRTM is a quantitative risk analysis model, whereas most information security risk methodologies in use today are Capability Maturity Models (CMM) or checklists.
+FAIR is an analytical risk model, whereas most information security risk methodologies in use today are Capability Maturity Models (CMM) or checklists.
 Analytic models attempt to describe how a problem-space works by identifying the key elements that make up the environment and the relationships between those elements — e.g., Newton’s laws of the physical world described how things like gravity work.
 If the models are relatively accurate (no models are perfect), then analyses performed using the models should consistently align with our experience and observations.
 With those elements identified, measurements can be made that enable risk quantification and performance of what-if analyses, neither of which can be performed with checklist or CMM analyses.

 Note that all three methodology types can be useful for most organizations, and should be complementary.

-FAIRTM is conceptually very straightforward.
+FAIR is conceptually very straightforward.
 That said, many of the risk scenarios we face in our profession are not.
-As a result, analyzing a complex scenario with even a simple modeling structure like FAIRTM can feel difficult, especially at first, without the support of proper tooling.
+As a result, analyzing a complex scenario with even a simple modeling structure like FAIR can feel difficult, especially at first, without the support of proper tooling.

-The good news is that besides being conceptually simple, FAIRTM is highly flexible.
+The good news is that besides being conceptually simple, FAIR is highly flexible.
 This allows the user to operate in “quick-and-dirty” mode or “down in the weeds”, whichever is appropriate given time, resources, and the significance of the problem being analyzed.
-In fact, the vast majority of FAIRTM analyses fall into the quick-and-dirty category because that’s all that is required in most instances.
+In fact, the vast majority of FAIR analyses fall into the quick-and-dirty category because that’s all that is required in most instances.

 As with any new skill though, there is a learning curve in how to properly scope risk scenarios.
 Most of that curve is spent learning how to decompose scenarios so that they can be analyzed.
 Once a scenario is well-defined, the analysis itself is generally quite simple.